KATHY ARCHER

 The first key to increasing your Emotional Intelligence is self-awareness

 You must be aware of what you are thinking and feeling.
 A million thoughts are going through our minds at any given moment.
 Most of those thoughts are unconscious.
-It is our thoughts create our emotions and then how we act.
+It is our thoughts that create our emotions and then how we act.
 We need to get more aware of those thoughts before they hijack our emotions.

 • If I think someone is attacking me, I feel defensive.
 I might then lash out.

-• If I think something it is scary, I feel worried or anxious.
+• If I think something is scary, I feel worried or anxious.
 I then act paranoid.
 When I am fearful, I might unreasonably stifle staff's creativity.

 Step #1 - Pay attention to your thoughts